AmineDjeghri/awesome-os-setup/README.md

 Some windows tips to improve your UX experience when using windows

-### Windows config
+### 1- Windows config
+#### 1.1- Get a free windows 10 and others softwares if you are a student with Azure
  - If you are a student, maybe you are eligible to have a free windows key and a lot of others microsoft softwares (it only depends on the partnership between your University and Microsoft)
-To check if you are eligible: follow this link https://azureforeducation.microsoft.com/devtools and to directly access Azure, login here and select Azure for Students: https://portal.azure.com/#home
+- Follow this link https://azureforeducation.microsoft.com/devtools .To directly access Azure, login here and select Azure for Students: https://portal.azure.com/#blade/Microsoft_Azure_Education/EducationMenuBlade/overview
+- If you successfully got a free student plan, got here to see all the avaible softwares including windows 10 Education: https://portal.azure.com/#blade/Microsoft_Azure_Education/EducationMenuBlade/software
 (also If you‘ve reached the end of your 12 months and are still a student, you‘ll be able to renew your Azure for Students offer. )
-- If you successfully got a free student plan, got here to see all the avaible softwares including windows 10 Education: https://portal.azure.com/#blade/Microsoft_Azure_Education/EducationMenuBlade/software
+#### Save your key to you microsoft account
  - Connect windows with your outlook account to save and link the key to your account
  - Activate localization on windows
  - Activate bitlocker to encrypt your data (Exists only on windows pro, education and entreprise edition)